PaloAltoNetworks/prisma-cloud-docs/api/descriptions/registry/get_registry_progress.md

 Shows the progress of an ongoing regular or on-demand scan of registry.

-Use the scan ID from the `/registry/scan` API endpoint to get scan status of the ongoing scan.

 ### cURL Request

 Refer to the following example cURL request that retrieves the ongoing scan details for an on-demand registry scan for repository `alpine` with tag `3.16`: